lino-framework/book/docs/admin/postfix.rst

 The configuration is then stored in a file :xfile:`/etc/postfix/main.cf`, which you can modify afterwards.

+See the `postfix documentation <http://www.postfix.org/postconf.5.html>`__ about the parameters in this file.

+Notes about parameters used on a typical Lino server:

+- relayhost : Empty when this server speaks directly to the smtp servers of the recipients.
+  Otherwise see `Using a relay host for outgoing mail`_
+- relay_domains
+- myhostname
+- myorigin
+- mydomain
+- mydestination

 Using a relay host for outgoing mail
 ====================================